A Matter of Conscience: Gulf War

 The portraits of three GI resisters from the Gulf War are included in the book.
 There stories are not told in detail but are described as similar to "those given by veterans who opposed the Vietnam War."

 Companion Book From Vietnamese Side

 The book's editors also edited and took photographs for a companion book from the side of the Vietnamese called Memories of the American War: Stories From Vietnam.
-Published on the Matter of Conscious website, it has also been exhibited at several galleries.
-They interviewed 90 Vietnamese from all parts of the country over a three year period on three extended trips to Viet Nam.
+Published on the Matter of Conscience website, it has also been exhibited at several galleries.
+They interviewed 90 Vietnamese from all parts of the country over a three-year period on three extended trips to Viet Nam.
 The Los Angeles Times commented about Short's process with the Vietnamese people, "By photographing his subjects just after they were interviewed, he caught faces living the agony of survival; faces so haunted by painful memories that sorrow has become a permanent feature."